 Where my art journey will take me next I leave to higher forces.
 Presently I have already displayed 12000 paintings as a Wall of Divine Flowers in Delhi on n12-12-12-12hrs-12mnts-12sec.

-NOW MY NEW SERIES IS CALLED --FRAGRANCE OF FLOWERS
+NOW MY NEW SERIES IS CALLED --HEAVENLY FLOWERS

 statement by an ART CRITICS